Hemiandrus electra

 Hemiandrus electra, the Kahurangi ground wētā, is a species of ground wētā endemic to New Zealand.
 Being a ground wētā, they are often found in burrows in the ground during the daytime (as they are also nocturnal).
-The species is occurs on the South Island and is classified as "Naturally Uncommon".
+The species is occurs on the South Island and is classified as "Not Threatened".
 This species of wētā is unusual for an insect in that the female looks after her eggs and nymphs; this is known as maternal care.

 Taxonomy

 Hemiandrus electra was first described in 2013, but had been referred to in previous publications by an informal (tag) name (Hemiandrus 'okiwi').
 The species name comes from the Greek name Elektra, one of the Pleiades sisters (in Greek mythology the seven daughters of Pleione and Atlas), meaning amber or shinning.
 This name is given to this species due to the bight orange colour of the insects, and as sister to H. maia, a reference to their morphological similarity.